IDM: Season Opener in Saxony's Motorcycle Mecca

 The wait is over.
 The International German Motorcycle Championship (IDM) kicks off its new season this coming weekend.
 Seven events are on the calendar, starting May 3–5, 2024, at the Sachsenring.
-With riders from all over the world, two rounds of the FIM Sidecar World Championship, and various junior classes on the program, Germany’s premier motorcycle racing series guarantees an entertaining show.
+With riders from around the world, two rounds of the FIM Sidecar World Championship, and various junior classes on the program, Germany’s premier motorcycle racing series guarantees an entertaining show.

-When the asphalt shakes in Hohenstein-Ernstthal, Germany’s motorsports capital, it means the IDM is in town.
+When the asphalt shakes in Germany’s motorsports capital, Hohenstein-Ernstthal, it means the IDM is in town.
 The series opener will reveal just how successful the preparations of the past few months have ultimately been.

 In the Superbike class, Florian Alt returns to Honda as the defending champion.
 The 28-year-old from Engelskirchen led the brand to its first major victory in 13 years at the season finale in Hockenheim.
 This year, the field in the top class has become even more competitive, with over 30 riders registered.
 Among them are star riders such as Ilya Mikhalchik (UKR/BMW), Patrick Hobelsberger (D/BMW), Toni Finsterbusch (D/BMW), and Leandro Mercado (ARG/Kawasaki).
 How will the current Italian champion, Lorenzo Zanetti, fare against them?
 It promises to be exciting, as the 36-year-old also marks Ducati’s return to the fray.
 The Superbikes have over 200 PS and can reach speeds of more than 300 km/h, depending on the track.